DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-06-diversity-information.md

 We're also introducing a new permission to provider accounts so that only those with ’view diversity information’ permission will be able to view the results.

-This means that for most people looking at most applications, they won’t be able to see the diversity information.
+This means that for most people looking at most applications, they will not be able to see the diversity information.

 ## Different display scenarios